FriendsOfTYPO3/tt_address/Documentation/Administration/Installation/Index.rst

    extension from the repository.

 #. **Get it from typo3.org:** You can always get current version from
-   the `TER`_ by downloading either the t3x or zip version.
-Upload the file afterwards in the Extension Manager.
+   the `TER`_ by downloading the zip file.
+Upload it directly in the Extension Manager or its unpacked version by FTP.

 #. **Use composer**: Run